jakartaee/specifications/faces/_index.md

 applying the core ajax component to corresponding Faces tags.
 There is no JavaScript code necessary, as Jakarta Faces abstracts the code intricacies from the developer.
-The following code demonstrates how to apply AJAX to a command button and process the inputMessage and the `commandButton` action, and then finally refresh the value of the component assigned to an ID of “message”.
+The following code demonstrates how to apply AJAX to a command button and process the `inputMessage` and the `commandButton` action, and then finally refresh the value of the component assigned to an ID of `“message”`.

 ```xml
 <h:commandButton id="ajaxSubmitButton"